Scripting

 Peakboard building blocks in the script editor

-In the script editor you have the option to select whether you want to write the required code yourself or use the Peakboard building blocks to combine it using the slider at the top right.
+In the script editor, you have the option to select whether you want to combine the required code with the help of the Peakboard building blocks or write it yourself using the slider at the top right.

-It is possible to switch from the graphical view of the buidling blocks to the written code by pressing the slider, but it does not work the other way around.
+It is possible to switch from the graphical view of the building blocks to the written code by pressing the slider, but it does not work the other way around.

 Depending on the selected mode, the script tree on the right side will change.
-Select [block mode], to work with the Peakboard building blocks.
-Each building block corresponds to a command and can be attached to the previous one by dragging and dropping, and can be arranged as required by the flow logic.
+Select [Block Mode] (1) to work with the Peakboard building blocks.
+Each building block corresponds to a command and can be attached to the previous one by dragging and dropping and arranged as required by the flow logic.
 The assembled building blocks form a logical program flow that is later executed from top to bottom.
-Building blocks that are no longer needed can be deleted by dragging and dropping them into the trash can.
+Building blocks that are no longer needed can be deleted by dragging and dropping them into the trash can (2) or pressing the Del key.
+In the lower part of the script editor you can see the created script (3) connected to the building blocks.

 The script tree